-Affordable Social rented affordable rented and intermediate bousing Social rented, affordable rented and intermediate housing, Housing provided to eligible households whose needs are not met by the market.
+Affordable Social rented affordable rented and intermodiate bousing Social rented, affordable rented and intermediate housing, Housing provided to eligible households whose needs are not met by the market.
 Eligibility is determined with regard to local incomes and local house prices.
 Affordable housing should include provisions to remain at an affordable price for future eligible households or for the subsidy to be recycled for alternative affordable housing provision.
-Allocation An area of land identified for development in a development plan.
-The allocation will specify the type of development that will be permitted on the land.
-Biodiversity The whole variety of life encompassing all genetics, species and , ecosystem variation including plants and animals.
+Allocation An area of land identified for development in a development plan The allocation will specify the type of development that will be permitted on the land.
+Biodiversity The whole variety of life encompassing all genetics, species and ecosystem variation including plants and animals.
 Brownfield Brownfield land is another term for previously developed land.
-Land or Site promote in the control of the contro Community Facilities providing for the health, welfare, social, educational, Facilities spiritual, leisure and cultural needs of the community Conservation An area of special architectural or historic interest, designated Area under the Planning (Listed Buildings & Conservation Areas) Act Alca , Donoitu 1990, whose character and appearance is protected.
-Density Measurement of the number of dwellings per hectare and often in D. d equivalent dwellings per acre.
+Land or Site Community Facilities providing for the health, welfare, social, educational, Facilities spiritual, leisure and cultural needs of the community Conservation An area of special architectural or historic interest, designated Area under the Planning (Listed Buildings & Conservation Areas) Act 1990, whose character and appearance is protected.
+Density Measurement of the number of dwellings per hectare and often in equivalent dwellings per acre.
 Development Development is defined under the 1990 Town and Country Planning Act as "the carrying out of building, engineering, mining or other operation in, on, over, or under land, or the making of any material change in the use of any building or other land."
 Most forms of development require planning permission.
-Duty to Cooperate Local Councils now have a duty to co-operate with their neighbouring Councils and a set of prescribed bodies as defined by the Localism Act 2011 on planning issues that cross administrative boundaries, particularly those which relate to the strategic priorities Environmental Impact EIA is a procedure that must be followed for certain types of Assessment development before they are granted permission.
-The procedure (EIA) requires the developer to compile an Environmental Statement (ES) - describing the likely significant effects of the development on the environment and proposed mitigation measures.
+Duty to Cooperate Local Councils now have a duty to co-operate with their Duty to cooperate neighbouring Councils and a set of prescribed bodies as defined by the Localism Act 2011 on planning issues that cross administrative boundaries, particularly those which relate to the strategic Environmental Impact priorities EIA is a procedure that must be followed for cortain types of Environmental Impact Assessment EIA is a procedure that must be followed for certain types of development before they are granted permission.
+The procedure , , , , , , , , , , , , , , , , , , , , (EIA) requires the developer to compile an Environmental Statement (ES) describing the likely significant effects of the development on the Company Court a must be environment and proposed mitigation measures.
 General Conformity All planning policy documents must align with the expectations of the National Planning Policy Framework.
-This is known as general conformity.
+This is known as general 0 0 1100 conformity.
 Greenfield Site Land that has not previously been used for urban development.
-It is Creamina Site usually land last used for agriculture and located next to or outside existing built-up areas of a settlement.
-Habitat Habitat The natural home of an animal or plant, often designated as an area of nature conservation interest.
+It is usually land last used for agriculture and located next to or outside existing built-up areas of a settlement.
+Habitat The natural home of an animal or plant, often designated as an area of nature conservation interest.